traefik/traefik/docs/content/https/acme.md

 # ...
 ```

-ACME certificates are stored in a JSON file that needs to have a `600` file mode .
+ACME certificates are stored in a JSON file that needs to have a `600` file mode.

 In Docker you can mount either the JSON file, or the folder containing it: